-This homemade chicken stock will knock the socks of anything you can buy at the store.
+This homemade chicken stock will knock the socks off of anything you can buy at the store.
 Use leftover bones or use chicken parts.
-Jump to the Homemade Chicken Stock Recipe or read on to see our tips for making it.
+Jump to the Homemade Chicken Stock Recipe

 How to Make the Best Chicken Stock or Broth

 Homemade chicken stock is easy to make.
 Use any part of the chicken — whole chickens, bones, wings, and legs are excellent options.
 Leftover bones from roasted chicken also work really well.

 Here are three tips for making the best chicken stock at home: